JadHay8/Computer-Vision-Market-Predictor/README.md

 This project aims to predict stock price movements based on candlestick chart patterns using machine learning techniques.
 By leveraging Python libraries such as `yfinance`, `mplfinance`, and TensorFlow, the project builds a pipeline to visualize stock data, create candlestick charts, and train a Convolutional Neural Network (CNN) to classify price movements.

-Note: this project is not fully complete.
+Note:
+This project was part of a [larger initiative](https://github.com/DFIC-Quant-Fund/CompVision-W2024) with the [Quant Group](https://www.degrootefinance.ca/quant-group) at the [**DeGroote Finance and Investments Council**](https://www.degrootefinance.ca/), however it is not fully complete.
+This repository is to clearly illustrate my particular contributions to the project.
 In addition, as you scroll through the notebook file you will see the process of iteratively learning and improving that I employed while working on this semester-long project.
-As a result, some aspects of the model change as you scroll down.
+As a result, some aspects of the model and pipeline naturally changed over time (as can be seen when scrolling through the notebook).

 ## **Project Overview**